gicentre/vast2012.mc1-bomnetworkstatus/README.md

     * __Postgres JDBC__ http://jdbc.postgresql.org/
 * Run `org.gicentre.vast2012.bomnetworkstatus.BOMNetworkStatusApp` as Java Application with `-Xmx2048M` in the list of Java VM arguments.

-**Note**: Regardless of the installation method, it will not be possible to see individual machine details in the right column — such feature requires local Postgres database (≈15GB in size).
-However, the application can still work with some limitations without it.
-Full dump of the required database (different from the one given as challenge input) is available upon request.
+**Note**: Regardless of the installation method, it will not be possible to see individual machine details in the right column — such feature requires local Postgres database (≈15GB).
+However, the application can still work with some limitations only using csv files  with aggregated statistics in `data/` directory.
+Full dump of the database, which is different from the one given as challenge input data, is available upon request (≈1.4GB).

 Changelog
 ---------